Star Hunter: Plot

 Two aliens escape from prison and begin traveling throughout the galaxy, hunting species on different planets for fun.
 The hunters set up on Earth, and begin terrorizing a group of high school students whose bus has broken down after a school football game.
-The aliens set up a force field around the area to prevent the teens and their chaperone (Stella Stevens) from receiving any outside aid.
+The aliens set up a force field around the area to prevent the teens and their chaperone from receiving any outside aid.

-The students seek safety in the house of a blind man (Roddy McDowall), who, unknown to them, is actually one of the hunters.
+The students seek safety in the house of a blind man who, unknown to them, is actually one of the hunters.
 The aliens force the teens to fight a robot, named Star Hunter.
 The students improvise weapons, but these prove ineffective against Star Hunter.

 Officers from the alien prison arrive; known as trackers, they are in pursuit of the escapees.
 They attempt to help the teens.
 One tracker takes control of a student, but the alien is hindered by his unfamiliarity with human emotions.